elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     This will generate new `defaults/common-config.yaml` and `common-config.yaml`, which will contain common configuration options set for both the service and workload cluster.
 Any common option set for the service and workload cluster in the `service-config.yaml` and `workload-config.yaml` will be moved to `common-config.yaml` automatically.

+1. Run migration script `curator-retention.sh`

+    This will update the curator retention to the new configuration way.
+    This script is only relevant if you have overridden the defaults.

 1. If using User Alertmanager: Run migration script: `user-alertmanager-run.sh`

     This will remove User Alertmanager, update the user namespaces and role bindings, and reinstall User Alertmanager with the default configuration.

+1. Migrate from ODFE to OpenSearch:

+    This will set up a fresh OpenSearch cluster and migrate the data from ODFE via snapshots.
+    **Note** that this will *not* carry over security settings.
+    Any user, role, or rolemapping that has been manually created must be either be added into the configuration manifests or later manually added when the data migration is complete.

+    If there is enough resources in the service cluster, and OpenSearch will be running under a new subdomain, then the two clusters can run in parallel during migration allowing you to verify that everything is carried over.
+    **Note** that this will introduce authentication issues later for ODFE when Dex is updated, as the connector to Kibana will be removed.
+    So make sure that you are already signed in to Kibana when you start if go with that method.

+    Running `init` will generate new secrets for OpenSearch, if you want set specific passwords or reuse ones used for ODFE change them now.

+    Run the script `opensearch-migration-run.sh` and it will perform the migration steps.
+    For each destructive task the script will prompt for confirmation.

 1. Delete deprecated parameter `fluentd.forwarder.queueLimitSizeBytes` in `sc-config.yaml`